The company involved in the deadly helicopter crash in New York last week is shutting down immediately, FAA says

 The helicopter was not equipped with any flight data recorders, including video or camera recorders, and none of its avionics onboard recorded information that could be used for the investigation, the NTSB said Saturday.
 The helicopter’s last major inspection was on March 1, and it had completed seven tour flights before the accident, according to the NTSB.

-Divers will return to the waters on Sunday to continue the search for the helicopter’s main rotor and assembly gear box, a key piece that could provide crucial insights into what caused the incident, Schumer said.
+Divers will continue to search for for the helicopter’s main rotor and assembly gear box, a key piece that could provide crucial insights into what caused the incident, Schumer said.

 CNN’s Pete Muntean, Hanna Park, John Miller, Taylor Romine, Aaron Cooper, Jeff Winter and Bob Ortega contributed to this report.